RCSEd Mentor Development Programme

 At the end of mentor training, participants will be able to:

-1. Define the role of the mentor in the context of the RCSEd initiative.
+1. Define the role of the mentor in the context of the RCSEd scheme.

 2. Link mentoring and learning principles.